MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/create-wip-policy-using-intune-azure.md

 To add multiple Store apps, click the elipsis **…**.

-If you don't know the Store app publisher or product name, you can find them for both desktop devices and Windows 10 Mobile phones by following these steps.
+If you don't know the Store app publisher or product name, you can find them by following these steps.

 1. Go to the [Microsoft Store for Business](https://go.microsoft.com/fwlink/p/?LinkID=722910) website, and find your app.
 For example, *Power BI Mobile App*.